lesterpjy/re-FACT/README.md

 ## Docker reproducibility management

+Directories `configs`, `scripts`, `src` are in the Docker image, and should contain all code for readers to reproduce our results: main program contained in `src`, experiment settings contained in `configs`, and `scripts` that run experiments using `config` and `src`.

+Locally there should be `cache`, `data`, `work` directories for you to manage your work.
+These are in `gitignore` and we should never commit them.

+`snellius_env` is for us to keep track of our job files.

-Build Multi-arch Docker Image for amd64/arm64
+#### To build the Multi-arch Docker Image for amd64/arm64

 Enable Buildx:
 `docker buildx create --name mybuilder --use`

 Confirm Buildx is active:
 `docker buildx ls`

-Build Multi-Arch image and push to DockerHub
+Build Multi-Arch image and push to DockerHub (this might take a while, we should add CD/CI to automate this)
 ```
 docker buildx build --platform linux/amd64,linux/arm64 -t lesterpjy10/refact-base-image:latest --push .
 ```